laurentbarraud/AnimSprites/Readme.md

 - 🌧️ Toggleable rain effect via the build menu
 - 🧩 Modular architecture for easy extension and maintenance

-### How to Run
+### Development setup
-1. Clone the repository
+- Open the '.sln' file in Visual Studio 2022
-2. Open the solution in Visual Studio 2022
+- Build the solution with Ctrl+Shift+B
-3. Build and run the project
+- Run with debugging (F5) to test both projects using local connection Launch additional clients as needed to simulate 2, 3, or more connected users

 ### Download
 Go to the [Releases](../../releases) section to download a ZIP archive containing the compiled executable (for Windows 7 and above, x64-based).